 Figure~\ref{fig:cub_color} shows the generated samples used to assess generative coherence across models on this dataset.
 The qualitative results of HELVAE are consistent with the quantitative results: the generated images are coherent with the captions and exhibit high visual quality.
-Figures~\ref{fig:cub_text_to_img_1} and~\ref{fig:cub_text_to_img} shows caption-to-image generations.
+Figure~\ref{fig:cub_text_to_img} shows caption-to-image generations.
 For MVAE, which is a product-based approach, we observe substantial variation in the generated images but low coherence.
 MMVAE, MWBVAE, and CoDEVAE often collapse modality-specific features to average values, yielding blurred images.
 In contrast, HELVAE and MMVAE+ avoids this collapse, producing images that are both high in quality and coherent with the captions.
 Moreover, in Figure~\ref{fig:cub_text_to_img}, HELVAE generates samples where colors align well with the captions, and the faces and beaks are more structured, yielding coherent bird shapes.

-\subsection{Additional Results: Bimodal CelebA}
+\subsection{Additional results: Bimodal CelebA}

 We show the distribution of evaluations for each attribute in Figure~\ref{fig:celeba_lr} (latent representation) and Figure~\ref{fig:celeba_coh} (generation coherence).
-HELVAE achieves strong performance on most large attributes, though smaller ones remain more challenging.
-Across all input modalities, the quality of latent representation and the accuracy of generative coherence remain consistent, indicating that the model can generate effectively even when a modality is missing.
-Figure~\ref{fig:celeba_text_to_img} further shows that global attributes such as gender and smiling are captured well, consistent with the latent representation.
+HELVAE achieves good performance on most large attributes, though smaller ones remain more challenging.
+Across all input modalities, latent representation quality and generative coherence remain consistent, indicating that the model can generate effectively even when a modality is missing.
+Figure~\ref{fig:celeba_text_to_img} shows that global attributes such as gender and smiling are captured well, consistent with the latent representations.